What to Consider when Choosing your Basin

-Most Basins and Sinks are pre-drilled with tap holes but you should always check your chosen basin is suitable to your needs.
-Some will have an option of one or two tap holes whilst some may only accommodate one.
+Most Basins and Sinks are pre-drilled with tap holes but you should always check your chosen basin is suitable for your needs.
+Some will have an option of one or two tap holes while some may only accommodate one.
 If you’ve already purchased your brass-ware, be sure they are compatible with the basin before you order.

 Types of Basin

-Washbasin: This is a very popular style of basin.
+Washbasin: This is a very popular styled basin.
 It is fixed to the wall using basin bolts and is usually supplied with one or two tapholes.
 These basins can be used with a pedestal or semi pedestal.
-Handbasins are also available for small areas, such as a cloakroom bathroom.
+Hand basins are also available for small areas, such as a cloakroom bathroom.

-Console or furniture basin: Designed to sit on top of a worktop, furniture or shelf and only have the base in contact with the worktop.
-Available in a number of tap hole options and usually with a built in over flow.
+Console or furniture basin: Designed to sit on top of a worktop, furniture cabinet or shelf.
+This basin only has its base in contact with the worktop.
+They are available with many tap hole options and are usually built with an overflow.
 Some basins are referred to as ‘grinded’ when the base is smoothed to allow a flush fit.

 Vessel basins: Are an attractive and modern alternative to the wall-mounted washbasin.
-They can be combined with wall or deck mounted taps and normally require a free flowing waste.
+They can be combined with wall or deck mounted taps and typically require a free-flowing waste.

 Semi-Counter Basins: These sit on top of a worktop and are partially sunk into the worktop.
-They are normally supplied with tap holes and fixed to the counter top.
+They are typically supplied with tap holes and fixed to the countertop.

-Vanity/Inset Basins: These are completely inset into a worktop.
+Vanity/Inset Basins: These are entirely inset into a worktop.
 Some designs require taps to be mounted in the worktop.